-- Take Ling 201 (Phonological Theory II) with Bruce Hayes next quarter (required for linguistics grad students) - Check the phonology seminar (261ABC) schedule and feel free to drop in for whatever talks interest you www.linguistics.ucla.edu/Events.htm - Ling 205, Morphology, is not a yearly event, so take advantage when it comes around; same goes for Ling 211, Intonation, for an in-depth look at the highest levels of the prosodic hierarchy. - Look out for phonetics and phonology proseminars (251).
-Bruce Hayes has one in the spring.
+- Take Ling 201 (Phonological Theory II) with Bruce Hayes next quarter (required for linguistics grad students) - Check the phonology seminar (261ABC) schedule and feel free to drop in for whatever talks interest you www.linguistics.ucla.edu/Events.htm - Ling 205, Morphology, is not a yearly event, so take advantage when it comes around; same goes for Ling 211, Intonation, an in-depth look at the highest levels of the prosodic hierarchy. - Look out for phonetics and phonology proseminars (251).
 These are courses that focus on one topic, often the professor's current research interest, and typically involve presentation of readings by students.

-References [see web version for p.
-11]
+References [see web version for the rest of the pages]